 The core of the emergent architecture for multiexperience systems combines microservices principles and containerization.
 When combined, you gain the ability to create reusability and flexibility, while preserving control and team autonomy (I say “microservices principles” because not all services will be small—their granularity will range from small to large depending on a number of factors).
 The emergent architecture leverages a landscape of services of various sizes (so-called “multi-grained services”), published and controlled through standards-based APIs so that you can compose and orchestrate as desired to satisfy the needs of a specific user’s experience.
 Gartner refers to such an architecture as a MASA, or Mesh App and Service Architecture.

 The Mendix platform is based upon an advanced MASA, stemming from an investment in our platform architecture we began several years back in containerization, event-driven architecture and API publishing and consumption.
 Many of our customers now build microservice-based landscapes in support of both multiexperience apps and creating large-scale mission-critical systems and are seeing the benefits of the approach.
-In fact, it was noted in the MXDP MQ that our customers gave us one of the highest satisfaction scores of the vendors for the platform’s ability to increase code, component and service sharing—something we’re of course very proud to see.
 At Mendix, we see this as a core area of multiexperience development and will continue to make a strategic investment in it.

 At Mendix, we are passionate about not only the technology behind multiexperience development, but the organizational approach and way of working required to deliver value through great digital products based on it.
-The new MXDP MQ and related research are great steps forward and help establish a solid blueprint.
-We encourage you to check out the MXDP MQ by clicking the banner below, and we’d love to talk with you about your ideas for multiexperience development.
+Multiexperience is essential for your customer experience.